What is an incision?

 - Opening of the incision line — it gets deeper, longer or wider.

 - Redness that goes beyond the basic edge of the incision — site should show signs of improvement and not getting more red.

 - Warmth, hardness, around the incision.

 - Fever (greater than 101 degrees Fahrenheit or 38.4 degrees Celsius), sweating or chills.

-- Swings in blood sugar levels in a diabetic patient.
+- Swings in blood sugar levels in a person with diabetes.